EnochRick/xeto/readme.md

 This repository is used to manage the source code for the standard libraries.

 # Update 10/14/24  [^1]
 Been very busy at work these days.
 I'm excited to jump back into this project.
 I am not sure how much interest there is in my further development of GL36 specs.
 Please watch this project as a metric I can follow to determine industry interest.
 Or drop me an email.
 Thank you for being so patient on this!
+I will be at Skyposium this week so try to find me there if you're around!

+-Cheers

 # Update 9/30/24  [^1]